JeremyRand/namecoin.org/_posts/2020-09-14-notes-on-building-python-for-windows-using-rbm.md

 tags: [News]
 ---

-Namecoin would like for the Tor Browser to support .bit domains.
+Namecoin would like for Tor Browser to support .bit domains.
 The only mature, lightweight way to do this is to use the wallet qua name resolver Electrum-NMC.
 It is written in Python.
 To run Python software, you need an interpreter, like CPython.